Hello again dear followers. Today, I’m sharing an interview with author Chloe Benjamin. 🙂

-As you’ll all have worked out by now, I like to read. 😉 I decided back in 2015 that it would be a nice touch if Flora’s Musings… had some interviews from authors who write within my favourite genres; I’ve enjoyed finding out more about them and I hope you do too.
-If you’d like to find out which authors have already found their way onto my blog, just search the tag #Author Interview and click!
+As you’ll all have worked out by now, I like to read. 😉 I decided back in 2015 that it would be a nice touch if Flora’s Musings… had some author interviews.
+Specifically from those who write within my favourite genres.

 I found this interview with Chloe Benjamin on the Goodreads site that they did in January 2018.
-I haven’t read either of her published books to date – and THE IMMORTALISTS – but I know that she has been building a good base of fans and has won awards for her writing.
+I haven’t read either of her published books to date – THE ANATOMY OF DREAMS and THE IMMORTALISTS.
+However I know that she’s been building a good base of fans and has won awards for her writing.

 Chloe Benjamin‘s highly anticipated sophomore novel, The Immortalists, begins with four young siblings visiting a psychic and learning the dates of their deaths.
 Whether the psychic’s powers of prophecy are true, or simply plant seeds of suggestion in the children’s minds, remains to be seen.
 As the siblings grow and choose lives for themselves—Simon moves to San Francisco and becomes a dancer; Klara moves to Las Vegas, where she hopes to practice magic with her husband; Daniel joins the military as a doctor and lives a stolid, responsible life; and Varya does longevity experiments on primates in a California lab—Benjamin asks us to examine the extent that fate and choice play in our destinies.